meelgroup/frat-xor/format.md

 # CNF-XOR-BNN proof format

-This file gives a provisional spec for a CNF-XOR proof format based on an extension of FRAT for RUP and XOR reasoning.
+This file gives a provisional spec for a CNF-XOR-BNN proof format based on an extension of FRAT for RUP, XOR, and BNN reasoning.

 ## Overview

-The FRAT-XOR proof format supports FRAT-style proofs extended with XOR reasoning; this format is designed to be easily emitted by CNF-XOR solvers.
+The FRAT-XOR-BNN proof format supports FRAT-style proofs extended with XOR reasoning; this format is designed to be easily emitted by CNF-XOR-BNN solvers.

 Correspondingly, XLRUP is an elaborated proof format supported by the `cake_xlrup` verified proof checker.

-Conversion from FRAT-XOR to XLRUP is supported by the `frat-xor` tool.
+Conversion from FRAT-XOR-BNN to XLRUP is supported by the `frat-xor` tool.

 Our extensions follow a suggestion from the FRAT paper: "... it could pass the new methods on to some XLRAT backend format that understands these steps natively".

 In particular, the XOR reasoning steps are *only* checked by `cake_xlrup`, but are mostly passed through unchanged by the elaborator (except for doing some bookkeeping).

-## Input CNF-XOR File Format
+## Input CNF-XOR-BNN File Format

-The input CNF-XOR file format is an extension of CNF DIMACS as supported by the CryptoMiniSat solver.
+The input CNF-XOR-BNN file format is an extension of CNF DIMACS as supported by the CryptoMiniSat solver.

 ### Comments